 Dichotomous thinking can stop you from learning and hold you back.
 If you think you’re not good at something, then you won’t see a reason for trying to become good at it.
 This kind of thinking can also stop you from learning something new or pursuing new and better career options.

-What’s worse, it could lead to the development of an eating disorder if you applied dichotomous thinking to food.
+What’s worse, it could lead to the development of an eating disorder if you apply dichotomous thinking to food.
 If you saw all food as good or bad, clean or dirty, healthy or unhealthy, then you could end up limiting your food options.
 This kind of dichotomous thinking is a factor in the development of orthorexia.

 Dichotomous Thinking And BPD